 The Kizuki menu includes 12 types of ramen, including a vegetarian version and the excellent Tsukemen, where you simply get a bowl of broth along with a plate with everything else on the outside to be dipped.
 If I don’t add the list I’ll get letters, so here you go: Garlic Tonkotsu, Yuzu Shio, Shio, Shoyu, Chicken Rich, Chicken Shoyu, Spicy, Veggie, Miso, Spicy Miso, Hakata Tonkotsu, Tsukemen.
-Right now seasonal Gekikara Ramen is available with a blend of habanero chilies, Thai chili, garlic and spices.
+Right now seasonal Gekikara Ramen is available with a blend of habanero chilies, Thai chili, garlic, and spices.
 Something tells me it might be the cure for the common cold.
-Prices for all the ramen choices range from $9 to $14 a bowl.

-Extras abound – nori, tofu, parch chashu, fish cake, half-boiled eggs, chicken chashu, bean sprouts, pork belly and more – most are $1.50.
-Extra noodles available for $2 if you run out and still have broth.
-Thin, wavy and flat noodles are available, and you can switch to kelp noodles if you have carbohydrate aversion.
+Extras abound – nori, tofu, parch chashu, fish cake, half-boiled eggs, chicken chashu, bean sprouts, pork belly, and more.
+Extra noodles are available if you run out and still have broth.
+Thin, wavy, and flat noodles are available, and you can switch to kelp noodles if you have carbohydrate aversion.
 Low-sodium versions of broth are offered – I suggest that option as the others can be mouth-burningly salty, and the low salt version is just fine.

-I haven’t tried many of the non-ramen items on the menu, but the chicken karaage was average, a bit over breaded but moist, with a forgettable spicy mayo dipping sauce and a squeeze of lemon ($6.50).
-The same is true with the Gyoza – just fine but nothing special ($5.50).
+I haven’t tried many of the non-ramen items on the menu, but the chicken karaage was average, a bit over breaded but moist, with a forgettable spicy mayo dipping sauce and a squeeze of lemon.
+The same is true with the Gyoza – just fine but nothing special.
 I’ll stick to the ramen.

 - Kizuki Ramen